2020 General Election

 All absentee ballot applications must be received no later than October 20th.
 Once we receive, review and approve your request, beginning Oct.
 6th, we will mail you a ballot and the required envelopes you will use to return the ballot to us.
 Tracking for the status of your application and receipt of your ballot by our office is available at NMVote.org.

-Ballots can be returned by the voter, the voter's immediate family member, or by the voter's caregiver by mail or at any voting convenience center during Early Voting and Election Day.
+Absentee ballots can be returned by the voter, the voter's immediate family member, or by the voter's caregiver by mail or at any voting convenience center during Early Voting and Election Day.
+All early voting sites, including the Government Center, will have outdoor absentee ballot return options through drop boxes that will be manned by election officials.